 Yin and yang in relationships work just like the exchange of carbon dioxide and oxygen.
-The yang partner offers yang in exchange for yin, and the yin partner receives yang energy and gives back yin energy.why opposites really DO attractClick To Tweet
+The yang partner offers yang in exchange for yin, and the yin partner receives yang energy and gives back yin energy.

-Of course, each of us is both yin and yang (thinking/feeling, initiating/responsive).
+Of course, each of us is both yin and yang (feeling/thinking, responsive/initiating).

 However, almost every person slightly emphasizes one of these energies more than the other.

-This exchange loop is how people come to feel deeply understood by one-another, and we call this the Union of Souls.
+This exchange loop is how people come to feel deeply understood by one another, and we call this a Union of Souls.

 This is the “matrimonium” of opposites that Carl Jung explored in such great depth in Mysterium Coniunctionis: heat/cold, masculine/feminine, conscious/unconscious.

-Yin and yang have become something of a cliché in modern society, but sometimes clichés exist for a reason.
+Yin and yang have become a bit cliché in modern society, but sometimes clichés exist for a reason.